 While whey protein is easily acid-soluble (which means it quickly increases the level of amino acids in the blood plasma), casein, in turn, coagulates when exposed to acidic solutions and slowly precipitates, this leads to a more stable rate of assimilation.
 High-quality proteins of whey and casein can improve protein synthesis in muscles after training, activating the production of rapamycin (mtor) target by signaling the cells.

-As has been shown in a number of studies, whey protein, without outside help, effectively stimulate muscle protein synthesis after exercise, while casein protein, in fact, can act as a powerful complement to serum by increasing the anabolic response for bodybuilding training.
+As has been shown in a number of studies, whey protein, without outside help, effectively stimulates muscle protein synthesis after exercise, while casein protein, in fact, can act as a powerful complement to the serum by increasing the anabolic response for bodybuilding training.
 It will be useful to stop thinking about this issue as a dilemma.
 As well as whey protein, so do casein are your best assistants in the battle to build the physique of your dreams and they are perfectly combined in use, one complementing the other.

 Casein Frequently Asked Questions (FAQ)